Jean Fenn

-Early life and career
+Life and career

-Born in Riverside, Illinois, Fenn was the daughter of Swedish and English parents.
+Born in Riverside, Illinois, on May 10, 1928, Fenn was the daughter of Swedish and English parents.
 Her sister Marie Story (née Fenn) was also a soprano who had a minor career.
-She attended Stephens College and after graduating moved to Los Angeles, California to pursue further studies in opera at Los Angeles City College.
+She attended Stephens College and after graduating moved to Los Angeles, California, to pursue further studies in opera at Los Angeles City College.
 While there she studied voice with Florence Holtzman and participated in the opera theatre program which was run by renowned Russian tenor Vladimir Rosing.
 Fenn also studied privately with Amelita Galli-Curci and her husband Homer Samuels in California.
 She later received vocal coaching from Sigmund Romberg and Erich Korngold.

-In 1949, while still a student, Fenn sang in her first opera with the Hollywood Reading Club portraying Blondchen in The Abduction from the Seraglio and that same year appeared in productions with the Guild Opera Company of Southern California.
-She made her debut with the San Francisco Opera on October 10, 1952 as Musetta in Giacomo Puccini's La Bohème with Bidu Sayão as Mimì, Jan Peerce as Rodolfo, Frank Valentino as Marcello, and Gaetano Merola conducting.
-She sang several more performances with the SFO that year, portraying Elena in Boito's Mefistofele and Nedda in Pagliacci.
+In 1949, while still a student, Fenn sang in her first opera with the Hollywood Reading Club portraying Blonde in Mozart's The Abduction from the Seraglio and that same year appeared in productions with the Guild Opera Company of Southern California.
+She made her debut with the San Francisco Opera on October 10, 1952 as Musetta in Puccini's La Bohème with Bidu Sayão as Mimì, Jan Peerce as Rodolfo, Frank Valentino as Marcello, and Gaetano Merola conducting.
+She sang several more performances with the SFO that year, portraying Elena in Boito's Mefistofele and Nedda in Leoncavallo's Pagliacci.

 Fenn made her first opera appearance in New York with the New York City Opera on March 28, 1953 as Musetta.
 The production also notably marked Norman Treigle's first performance with the company in the role of Colline.
-She later returned to that house in 1955 to sing two roles with the company, Oxana in Tchaikovsky's Cherevichki (performed under the title The Golden Slipper) and Violetta in Giuseppe Verdi's La traviata.
+She later returned to that house in 1955 to sing two roles with the company, Oxana in Tchaikovsky's Cherevichki (performed under the title The Golden Slipper) and Violetta in Verdi's La traviata.
 She also sang the role of Nedda with the company during the late 1950s.